 Topstitch to close the opening to complete the sewing.

-Insert the original plastic cover to the front flap.
+Insert the original plastic cover into the front flap.

-Fold the back flap and tuck into the lace faster to secure it.
+Fold the back flap and tuck it into the lace faster to secure it.

 The lace fastener provides some friction to the flap so that it won’t easily come off.